Donald Trump: The Unapologetic Enneagram Type 8

 Conclusion

-Donald Trump, love him or loathe him, is a fascinating case study of the Enneagram Type 8 personality.
+Donald Trump, love him or loathe him, he is a case study of the Enneagram Type 8 personality.
 His journey from real estate mogul to reality TV star to President of the United States showcases both the strengths and challenges of this personality type.

 As we reflect on Trump’s impact, it raises an intriguing question: In times of crisis or change, do we inherently gravitate towards Type 8 personalities in leadership roles?
 And if so, what does this say about our collective psyche and our societal needs?